0higgsboson/compiledCompletions2/README.md

 # Multi-AI Prompt Comparison Tool

-A simple command-line tool for comparing AI responses across Claude, OpenAI, and Gemini with tier-based model selection and cost tracking.
+A simple command-line tool for comparing AI responses across Claude, OpenAI, Gemini, Perplexity, and SearchGPT with tier-based model selection, cost tracking, and real-time search capabilities.

 ## Features

-- **Multi-provider comparison**: Get responses from Claude, OpenAI, and Gemini simultaneously
+- **Multi-provider comparison**: Get responses from Claude, OpenAI, Gemini, Perplexity, and SearchGPT simultaneously
+- **Real-time search**: Use Perplexity and SearchGPT for current information and web search capabilities
 - **Tier-based pricing**: Choose between Economy, Mid, and Luxury tiers for cost vs quality
 - **Response synthesis**: Combine insights from all providers into one comprehensive answer
 - **Cost tracking**: Detailed breakdown of usage and costs across providers